AdobeDocs/campaign-web.en/help/v8/personalization/content-blocks.md

 level: Beginner
 exl-id: 45cdd310-7c0c-4b57-bb7f-0576d8eca19d
 ---
-# Add built-in content blocks {#ootb-content-blocks}
+# Work with content blocks {#ootb-content-blocks}

-Adobe Campaign offers a list of pre-configured content blocks.
-These content blocks are dynamic, personalized and have a specific rendering that you can insert into your deliveries.
-For example, you can add a logo, a greeting message, or a link to a mirror page.
+Adobe Campaign comes with a set of content blocks which contain a specific rendering that you can insert into your deliveries.
+For example, you can add a logo, a greeting message, or a link to the mirror page of an email message.
+Content blocks are available from a dedicated entry in the personalization editor.

 To add a content block into a delivery follow these steps: